-Where children, ages 2 1/2 to 6, blossom and flourish in an environment filled with play, meaningful work, and healthy rhythms that meet their developmental needs to prepare them for a healthy beginning in elementary education.
+Where children, ages 2 1/2 - 6, blossom and flourish in an environment filled with play, meaningful work, and healthy rhythms that meet their developmental needs to prepare them for a healthy beginning in elementary education.

-For more details or to register see the forms section of our website.
+(For more details or to register see the forms section of our website.)

-The KinderHouse is concerned with the overall development of each child.
+The Acorn KinderHouse is concerned with the overall development of each child.
 The Waldorf trained teacher's goal is to provide the children with experiences which can become a part of their lives as well as prepare them for future school tasks.

 Our curriculum is informed by the writings of Rudolf Steiner and what has come to be known as Waldorf Education.
 Through the first years of life young children want to be part of every real activity the grownups do.
 The children joyfully imitate our daily work of sweeping, gardening, washing, cooking, and beautifying our environment.
 The teacher involves the children in activities in which the teacher is the model for the child, in meaningful movements and purposeful use of language.
 In this atmosphere of beauty and rhythm. the teacher works to cultivate the healthy development of the child.